 Uses of Shankh Bhasma

 Shankha Bhasma has carminative, anti-ulcer and antacid activities.
 It neutralises acid and alkalises the body.
-It also gives strength to body.
+It also gives strength to the body.

-Shankh Bhasma is used in treatment of Gastroduodenal Ulcer, Acid Peptic Disorder, Hyperacidity, Digestive Weakness, Irritable Bowel Syndrome IBS, Malabsorption Syndrome, Gastroesophageal Reflux Disease, Dysentery, (Ulcerative Dyspepsia, Indigestion, Excessive Abdominal Gas, Vomiting Belching, Gastritis and Belching, General Debility, Jaundice, Enlargement of Liver and Spleen, and Some Skin and Lung Diseases.
+Shankh Bhasma is used in the treatment of Gastroduodenal Ulcer, Acid Peptic Disorder, Hyperacidity, Digestive Weakness, Irritable Bowel Syndrome IBS, Malabsorption Syndrome, Gastroesophageal Reflux Disease, Dysentery, (Ulcerative Dyspepsia, Indigestion, Excessive Abdominal Gas, Vomiting Belching, Gastritis and Belching, General Debility, Jaundice, Enlargement of Liver and Spleen, and Some Skin and Lung Diseases.

 The constituent of shankha Bhasma include Calcium, Phosphorus, Iron, Magnesium and Calcium oxide.
-Shankha Bhasma shows beneficial effect in diseases that occur due to calcium deficiency.
+Shankha Bhasma shows a beneficial effect in diseases that occur due to calcium deficiency.

-Dosage of Shankha Bhasma
+The Dosage of Shankha Bhasma

-The recommended dose of Shankha Bhasma is 125mg-500 mg after meal, 2-3 times a day, with Ghee or lemon juice or Triphala decoction or lukewarm water.
+The recommended dose of Shankha Bhasma is 125mg-500 mg after the meal, 2-3 times a day, with Ghee or lemon juice or Triphala decoction or lukewarm water.